 By Brian Blackwell, Message Staff Writer

-This article is part of a series to report what successes have been achieved toward the ambitious goals as well as what remains to be done.
+This article is the fourth in a series published by the Baptist Message to report what successes have been achieved toward the ambitious goals of the statewide initiative, as well as to note what objectives remain to be done.

 Challenge congregations to regularly and intentionally promote biblical financial stewardship.

 In 2018, Louisiana Baptists and LifeWay Christian Resources released the results of a state-wide survey indicating that 85 percent of Louisiana pastors felt it is very important to teach church members to give financially, but that fewer than a third of these pastors have a plan to proactively encourage congregants to do so.

 In response to the survey, resources were developed, promoted and distributed to Louisiana Baptist churches.